open-component-model/ocm-website/content/docs/getting-started/getting-started-with-ocm/display-examine-component-versions.md

 ## List Component Versions

-To show the component stored in a component archive (without looking at the file system structure), the [`ocm get componentversion`](https://github.com/open-component-model/ocm/blob/main/docs/reference/ocm_get_componentversions.md) command can be used:
+To show a component stored in an OCM repository or CTF archive (which itself is an OCM repository), the [`ocm get componentversion`](https://github.com/open-component-model/ocm/blob/main/docs/reference/ocm_get_componentversions.md) command can be used:

 ```bash
 ocm get componentversion ghcr.io/open-component-model/ocm//ocm.software/toi/demo/helmdemo:0.12.0